BFL-lab/Umac/README.md

 # umac

-This is umac 1.26

 Umac is a multiple alignment converter.

 This package is based on activities of the OGMP, and becomes open source as part of MFannot.

 # Usage

-This is umac 1.26

 Usage: umac [-@[n]] [-v] [-c] [-K] [-S #] [-f format|-p program] [-i infile] [-o outfile] [-F -g global_percent -s sp_percent -n nt_percent]